Going on a Trek with a guide is the best way to see the hilltribes.

 You do not have to follow the beaten path if you decide to go on a trek.
 Some trekking companies offer alternatives.
 You can organize your own group and then approach one of the companies and work out what you want to do.

-Expect to pay at least 600 Baht per head per day for a reasonable tour if the group is between 6 and 10 people, and more if there are less people.
+Expect to pay at least 600 THB per head per day for a reasonable tour if the group is between 6 and 10 people, and more if there are less people.

 Basic medical supplies to sterilize and cover cuts, settle upset stomachs, and sterilize water may be useful.